fortran_to_aviary.py

 Create an Aviary CSV file from a Fortran input deck Required input is the filepath to the input deck and legacy code.
 Optionally, a deck of default values can be specified, this is useful if an input deck assumes certain values for any unspecified variables If an invalid filepath is given, pre-packaged resources will be checked for input decks with a matching name.

-Create a dictionary for each of the specified Fortran code bases to map to the Aviary variable names.
-Each dictionary of Aviary names will have a list of Fortran names for each variable
+Create a dictionary that maps the specified Fortran code to Aviary variable names.
+Each Aviary variable will have a list of matching Fortran names

 process_and_store_data takes in a string that contains the data, the current variable’s name and namelist, the dictionary of alternate names, and the current vehicle data.
 It will convert the string of data into a list, get units, check whether the data specified is part of a list or a single element, and update the current name to it’s equivalent Aviary name.
 The variables are also sorted based on whether they will set an Aviary variable or they are for initial guessing